 - 3.1 Attached is a revised set of financial regulations covering all aspects of the Council's financial arrangements and activities.
+They apply to every member and officer of the Council and anyone acting on the Council's behalf. - 3.2 There has been just one change, in the section on Budgetery control, clarifying that: - 'Virements from direct employee cost budgets will not normally be approved, and virements from income budgets will only be considered if the full year budget has already been achieved.' - 3.3 These financial regulations form part of the Council's Constitution and as a consequence will require the additional approval of Full Council.

+4 RISK ASSESSMENT

-They apply to every member and officer of the Council and anyone acting on the Council's behalf. - 3.2 Most of the amendments that have been required are minor and reflect updates in regulations and changes within the council since they were last approved. - 3.2 These financial regulations form part of the Council's Constitution and as a consequence will require the additional approval of Full Council. - 4 RISK ASSESSMENT - Resources None - Technical, Environmental and Legal None - Political None - Reputation Financial regulations are an important part of the Council's Governance arrangements and will give the public confidence that the Council manages its financial affairs properly.
+- Resources Operating without financial policies and procedures that are fit for purpose exposes the council to very great risks to its resources. - Technical, Environmental and Legal The financial regulations form part of the Council's Constitution.
+Under the requirements of the Local Government Act 1972 Section 151, the Financial Regulations provide a control framework through which the Director of Resources carries out their statutory duty on behalf of the council. - Political None - Reputation Financial regulations are an important part of the Council's Governance arrangements and will give the public confidence that the Council manages its financial affairs properly. - Equality and Diversity Effective financial and governance arrangements will ensure that equality and diversity matters remain a continued focus

-5 RECOMMENDED THAT COMMITTEE
+5 RECOMMENDED THAT COMMITTEE J